STORDIS/orca_nw_lib/readme.md

   - [Supported SONiC versions](#supported-sonic-versions)
   - [Contribute](#contribute)

+## Install orca_nw_lib using pip
+Latest release of ORCA Network Library can be simply installed using pip as follows :

+    pip install orca_nw_lib

+## Prerequisite
+After installing the orca_nw_lib package, orca_nw_lib can be used like any other python package in your application.
+But before using orca_nw_lib, it is required to install Neo4j and do some basic configurations.
-## Install Neo4j (Prerequisite)
+### Install Neo4j
 orca_nw_lib uses neo4j to store the network topology.
-To install neo4j easiest is to run in container with the following command :
+To install neo4j easiest is to run Neo4j Docker image in container with the following command :

     docker run \
         --name testneo4j \